 Presenting Evidence to a Judge

-Ordinarily, evidence presented to the judge only evidence presented to the commissioner shall be presented to the judge.
+Ordinarily, only evidence presented to the commissioner will have presented to the judge.
 However, the judge may consider new evidence if there has been a substantial change of circumstances since the commissioner made his or her recommendation.
 The non-objecting party has a chance to respond to the objection as provided under Utah Rules of Civil Procedure Rule 7.
 It is possible that both parties can object to the commissioner’s recommendation since the commissioner can make several decisions or recommendations.

 The same findings of fact or conclusions of law made by the commissioner do not bind the judge.
 The judge will make independent findings of fact and conclusions of law based on the evidence, whether by